VariantSync/DiffDetective-Demo/INSTALL.md

 docker run --net=host -e DISPLAY=host.docker.internal:0 -t diffdetective-demo
 ```
 You may get some font errors, which you can ignore (see Troubleshooting below).
+The parameters `--net=host` and `-e DISPLAY=host.docker.internal:0` are required to launch graphical user interfaces from within Docker.

 ### Docker Setup on Linux